#notmyelders

 My people were dirt poor.
 My grandfather lived in a little shack on the banks of the Maquoketa River, with his parents and eleven siblings.
 His mother helped deliver the babies in that little shantytown and helped their mothers keep them well, which is cool because three of my grandparents lived in that town.
 It’s possible I wouldn’t be here if it weren’t for her.

 Her name was Myrtle Ralston and from what I have heard she never put on airs or called herself a midwife.
 She just did what had to be done.
-I am sure she probably learned it from her mother Clara, who was a Mac Domhnaill.*
+I am sure she probably learned it from her mother Clara, who was a MacDonald.
+She was a feisty Scot and reminds me very much of the stories I have read about Biddy Early right down to being married to an Irish dude who drank way too much.

 My maternal great-grandmother’s maiden name was Haworth which is thought to mean hedge or enclosure keeper.** She was a direct descendent of the Quaker elder George Haworth.
-Sadie knew some tricks.too.
+Sadie knew some tricks too.
 She kept her premature baby alive by incubating him a little wooden box and raised her bakers dozen of children without ever having seen a doctor.

 That doesn’t make me special where I come from.

 I was reared on home remedies, but so were most people in my area.
 My best friend’s mom was a midwife, too.
 Our grandmothers and mothers taught us to take care of ourselves because in that community no one could afford to go to the doctor.
-That is part of the history of domestic medicine and ignoring it is unacceptably disrespectful to all the women who worked hard to keep their families alive.
+That is part of the history of domestic medicine and ignoring it is unacceptably disrespectful to all the caregivers who worked hard to keep their families alive.

-In my teens, I moved about 30 miles to a “wealthier” community.
-I had never lived anywhere people had money.
-It was interesting to see how the network of skill sharing that kept the destitute communities afloat had broken down in communities where there was money to pay the doctors and the pharmacist.
-I can definitely see that the medical market preyed on those people and undermined their confidence in their ability to take care of themselves.
+It is interesting to think about now… how the network of skill sharing that kept the destitute communities afloat had broken down in communities where there was money to pay the doctors and the pharmacist.
+I can definitely see that the medical market preyed on those people and undermined their confidence in their ability to take care of themselves, but so did the “herbalists.”

 That was my first exposure to the idea that many historical narratives played out in this country depending on how much money you had and where your people came from.

-That was very confusing to me.
+The idea of this “lost art of folk remedies” was very confusing to me.

 1 grain of salt = .065 grams, if you are interested.

 I was completely into that idea because history is one of the things I hyperfocus on.
-I taught myself Middle English with my Mom’s copy of Canterbury Tales and our set of encyclopedias when I was in third grade.
-I went about my life and learned from the history books.
+I taught myself Middle English with my Mom’s copy of Canterbury Tales and our set of encyclopedias when I was in elementary school.

+So I went about my life and learned from the history books.
+I raised my kids the way my people have always raised kids and when people asked me stuff, I tried to help them out.
+I sold ointments to other history nerds at events full of history nerds.
 In 1999, I went to a conference with my shop owner friend.
 It was demoralizing.
-It left me feeling excluded and that was the extent of my interaction with “the herbal community” for a long time.
+It left me feeling excluded and that was the extent of my interaction with The Herbal Community™ for a long time.

+So basically, the herbalists of the 1980s fought for the right to practice a version of historical medicine in this country.
+That deserves respect.
+I am sure it was not easy.
 The problem I see is that they didn’t stop there.
 In their desperation to stop themselves from being accused of practicing medicine, they stepped across some cultural boundaries and started using problematic terms to describe themselves.

 It is not entirely their fault.
 Academics were constantly misrepresenting herbal medicine in their publications.
-The most erroneous thing I have ever seen written on the subject of the old herbals was written in 1982 by folklorist Richard Dorson.
+The most erroneous thing I have ever seen written on the subject of the old herbals was written in 1982 by folklorist Richard Dorson who said “The great herbals of Elizabethan England and Renaissance Europe in a sense standardized the herb lore of the Middle Ages.”

 I despise the way that word gets thrown around because it means something to me.
 It implies that the person using it is someone who has a position of cultural authority due to age and experience.
 I know the old medicine of my people.
 I know cech galair, but I would never presume to call myself an elder.

 If you studied with someone and you think of them that way, then I suppose it’s your prerogative to name them as such.
 I question whether a cultural term is appropriate outside of that context, but whatever.
 Just don’t expect your colleagues to give them that power.
+I strongly disapprove when someone is introduced as one of “our herbal elders.”

 Your elders are #notmyelders.

 That’s just the way it is.
 If you present yourself as an herbal founder or elder, people are going to start expecting more of you.
-If you don’t want to take on that part of the gig, I don’t know what to tell you.
+If you don’t want to take on that aspect of the gig, I don’t know what to tell you.

 Aside from the fact that some truly harmful people have held the floor for far too long, imposing that small group of “elders” on all herbal practitioners is disrespectful as hell to many healers who have gained their knowledge through their culture.